WEKA

 Cloud bursting best supports organizations that have temporary and often predictable upswings in computational demand.
 Retailers with online stores can often use carefully planned cloud bursts to support increased pressure on online sales portals.
 Additionally, IT management or information officers can scale data processing to the cloud to avoid expanding or reducing physical data centers in ways that disrupt employment or customer experience.

-WEKA, the Data Platform for AI
+WEKA, the Data Platform for Cloud

 Additional Resources